Cloudrexx/git-templates/README.md

 This list will probably get longer over time.

 ## Installation
+Note: Before you install the templates you need to have docker and git installed on your computer.

+If you have installed git and docker you can clone the repository:
 `git clone https://github.com/Cloudrexx/git-templates.git ~/.git_template`

 After cloning the repository you should set your git templatedir: